superwificlub/superwifi.club/docs/disable-root-login.md

 Remove the ability to login as `root` via `ssh`.

+If you don't have an SSH key [here's how to generate one](https://help.github.com/articles/generating-ssh-keys/).

 ## Add your public key to `superwifi.club`

 ### Create `.ssh` and `.ssh/authorized_keys`